Attempts to overturn the 2020 United States presidential election: Continuing subversion efforts and 2024 predictions

-The narrower Electoral Count Reform and Presidential Transition Improvement Act and Enhanced Election Security and Protection Act were announced by a bipartisan group of senators on July 20, 2022.
+At 2023 campaign events, Trump predicted (without evidence) there would be voter fraud benefiting Democrats in the 2024 election.

 Post-election allegations of statistical improbabilities

 In the aftermath of the election, numerous claims were made and began to circulate, stating that serious anomalies could be found, suggesting an election fraud.
 However, a paper entitled "No Evidence For Voter Fraud: A Guide To Statistical Claims About The 2020 Election" written by Justin Grimmer, Haritz Garro and Andrew C. Eggers, was published by the conservative Hoover Institution (February 3, 2021) concluded that the statistics used to "claim some election facts would be unlikely if there had been no fraud" were either not accurate in the first place or if they were accurate, weren't really surprising.

 The Washington Post reported in February 2023 that soon after the election the Trump campaign paid researchers from Berkeley Research Group to examine a wide range of indicators that might suggest the election had been stolen.
 Trump, Meadows and others were briefed on the findings in December 2020.
 The analysis found no significant irregularities beyond those commonly found in all elections, and nothing that might have changed the election outcome.
 The findings were never publicly disclosed, though the Justice Department obtained the analysis and the Smith special counsel investigation examined the matter.
+The Post reported in April 2023 that the Trump campaign had hired a second firm, Simpatico Software Systems, days after the election to examine fraud allegations.
+The company delivered a report late in 2020, finding no evidence of fraud.
+The company's founder was subpoenaed for testimony by the Smith special counsel investigation in early 2023.